-Remove OneDrive icon from Windows 10 Explorer
+Remove OneDrive icon from Windows Explorer

-Then, navigate to the following key:
+Open the Registry Editor and then navigate to the following key:

 Searching the key can quite be a task especially if the folder contains hundreds of entries.
 If you’re having trouble finding the key, Just move to Edit tab > Find in the Windows Registry menu, copy and paste the key, and then let the Registry Editor find for you take you the correct path.